 - you have submitted a fully working solution for each module

 - you must pass the final exam

-In this course you’ll mostly work independently and ask for help online.
+In this course you’ll mostly work on assignments independently.
+But you’re not on your own!
+We’re here to help.
 There are two ways you can get help:

-- The first resource for editing help is Ed, an online discussion platform.
-You will receive an invitation for this platform at the start of the course.
+- You can also ask questions on Ed, an online discussion platform.
+You can use this to sign up link: sign up for the Scientific Programming forum.
 Try to formulate your question clearly.
 Use code fragments to illustrate the problem.
 But, never copy your entire code here (this would make it too tempting for your fellow students to copy your code).

 Deadlines for each level are listed below.
 Only by agreement in advance is it possible to extend these deadlines.
 Send an e-mail detailing your plans to the course staff at email@example.com and we will consider your proposal.

-Note: If you’d like to take Data Processing in block 2, you will need to do the 4-week schedule in period 1 (directly after SP1), in order to leave enough time!
+Note: If you’d like to take Data Processing in block 5, you will need to do this 4-week schedule in period 4 (directly after SP1), in order to leave enough time!

 There are multiple opportunities to take the exam, depending on the schedule you follow.